NervanaSystems/ngraph-python/ununoctium/doc/source/walk_through.rst

 We begin by importing ``geon``, the Python module for the front end API.

-Next we create an operational graph (opgraph) for the computation.
+Next we create an operational graph (op-graph) for the computation.
 Following |TF| terminology, we call the parameter that receives the value of :math:`x` a ``placeholder``.
 A placeholder has a tensor value, so we need to indicate the tensor shape by specifying its axes.
 In this simple example, :math:`x` is a scalar, so the axes are empty.
-We follow this with the computation that adds 1 to the ``placeholder.``  Even though this looks like we are adding 1, the opgraph objects overload the arithmetic method, so ``x_plus_one`` is really an opgraph object.
+We follow this with the computation that adds 1 to the ``placeholder.``  Even though this looks like we are adding 1, the op-graph objects overload the arithmetic method, so ``x_plus_one`` is really an op-graph object.

 Once the op-graph is set up, we can compile it with a *transformer*.
 Here the transformer uses NumPy and runs on the CPU, but the procedure would be the same for any other transformer.
 We tell the transformer the function to compute (``x_plus_one``) and the associated parameter (``x``).